Nandj/ospatrol-docs/docs/manual/agent/agentless-monitoring.rst

 Running the completed setup
 ---------------------------

-Once the configuration is completed, you can restart OSSEC.
-You should see something like “Started ossec-agentlessd” in the output.
-Before each agentless connection is started, OSSEC will do a configuration check to make sure everything is fine.
-Look at /var/ossec/logs/ossec.log for any error.
+Once the configuration is completed, you can restart OSPatrol.
+You should see something like “Started ospatrol-agentlessd” in the output.
+Before each agentless connection is started, OSPatrol will do a configuration check to make sure everything is fine.
+Look at /var/ospatrol/logs/ospatrol.log for any error.
 If you see:

 .. code-block::

-    2008/12/12 15:20:06 ossec-agentlessd: ERROR: Expect command not found (or bad arguments) for 'ssh_integrity_check_bsd'.
+    2008/12/12 15:20:06 ospatrol-agentlessd: ERROR: Expect command not found (or bad arguments) for 'ssh_integrity_check_bsd'.
-    2008/12/12 15:20:06 ossec-agentlessd: ERROR: Test failed for 'ssh_integrity_check_bsd' (127).
+    2008/12/12 15:20:06 ospatrol-agentlessd: ERROR: Test failed for 'ssh_integrity_check_bsd' (127).
 Ignoring.'

 It means that you don’t have the expect library installed on the server (it is not necessary to install anything on the agentless systems to monitor).
 On